splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

    java_agent_jar=/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar

+By default, the configuration file only specifies one parameter, ``java_agent_jar``, which points to the path of the installed Java Instrumentation Agent.

-The :ref:`supported-parameters` section discusses additional parameters.
+The :ref:`supported-parameters` section discusses additional parameters you can set in the configuration file.

 .. _supported-parameters:

 Supported parameters
 ---------------------------------------------

-The following table shows the supported parameters for the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` file:
+The following table shows the supported parameters for the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` file.

 .. list-table::
    :header-rows: 1